Bicycle theft: Prevention

 Bicycle theft is a common crime committed in areas with high population as well as on college campuses.
 According to the Police Department at the University of Colorado, Boulder, it was found that most bicycle thefts involved bikes being unlocked, improperly locked, or locked with devices such as a lightweight cable or low-quality U-lock devices.

 One can prevent bicycle theft by avoiding using bicycles with quick release wheels, as these are easy for anyone to take off without the use of any tools.
 Furthermore, one should use a strong U-lock to secure the bike, lock the bike to sturdy structures, and not leave the bike in one place for too long.

 The way in which the bike is locked to the structure is also important.
-It is important that both a wheel and the frame of the bike are locked to a structure so that a thief cannot steal a wheel and leave the bike, or vice versa.
+It is important that both a wheel and the frame of the bike be locked to a structure so that a thief cannot steal a wheel and leave the bike, or vice versa.
 A former London bike thief recommended small and stiff d-locks, as they are hardest to cut.

 A study published in 2012 in PLOS One examined the watching-eye effect as it applied to bicycle theft.
 The researchers simply placed clearly visible signage saying "Cycle Thieves: We Are Watching You" (along with the words "Operation Crackdown" and the logo of local police) at locations on a university campus in England that had frequently seen bicycle theft.
 The study found that in the year following the signage's installation, bike thefts decreased by 62% in the locations with the signs, "but increased by 65% in the control locations, suggesting that the signs were effective, but displaced offending to locations with no signs."

 Bicycle parking stations can provide added security against bike theft such as by having on-site security staff, CCTV and doors and gates that require a key, pin code or proximity card to open.